janaiscoding/library/README.md

 - Live preview [here](https://janaiscoding.github.io/library/).
 - Library app.
 Storing books temporarily with JS, using Classes, Objects and Array methods.</br>
 - Add/Remove, Read/Un-Read on the books you added. </br>
-- In the future I will plan to add lobal storage.
+- In the future I will plan to add local storage.

 <h1> Built with </h1>